openjs-foundation/cross-project-council/proposals/incubating/COMMUNITY_FUND_PROCESS/COMMUNITY_FUND_PROCESS.md

 1. Accepted applicants file reimbursement request on [community fund’s LFX site](https://community-fund.openjsf.org).
 1. Reimbursements must not exceed what was approved by the committee.
 Any overages are the responsibility of the applicant.
-1. Staff approves requests that match what the budget committee has approved.
+1. Administrator designated by budget committee approves requests that match what the budget committee has approved.